← All tools Free Tool

 There is no submit button and no server processing.
 Everything runs locally in your browser, so your code never leaves your machine.

-The validator performs three levels of checks on your structured data.
-Specifically, each level builds on the previous one.
+The schema validator performs three levels of checks on your structured data, and each level builds on the previous one.
+In total, the schema check runs ten distinct tests on every payload:

 1. JSON Syntax Validation